Imagine a world full of facts you didn’t know and how it would feel to read about them.

 Selfies now cause more deaths than shark attacks.
 It is estimated there are 28 selfie-related deaths per year, with the leading cause being heights.

 English accounts for 50% of visited web pages, even though the amount of English users is only 26%.
 Russian accounts for the 2nd most visited pages at only 6%.

 Honey, and items immersed in honey, can be preserved for centuries.
 The long shelf life is due to an enzyme found in the stomachs of bees.

 There are more people in the U.K. than in Canada, Australia, Norway, and Iceland combined.
 The U.K. population is over 65 million.

 Bookworms are actual insects that bore holes in books.
-A major book feeding insect is a paper louse which feeds on microscopic mold in poorly kept books.
+A major book-feeding insect is a paper louse that feeds on microscopic mold in poorly kept books.

 If you ate nothing but rabbit meat, you would die from protein poisoning.
 This would be a mixture of too much protein and an absence of fat in the diet.

 Madagascar got its name when Marco Polo misspelled it.
 The name stuck, and the island was christened to the name in 1500.

 Garrett McNamara holds the record for the largest wave ever surfed, set in 2011 in Nazare, Portugal.
 The wave was 78 feet tall.

 Around 15% of active Twitter accounts are social bots.
 This means there are nearly 48 million accounts that are not controlled by humans.